Lie Detector Test Los Angeles, California

 - to introduce lie detector results into evidence.

+The court made this ruling even though the U.S. Constitution says you have a right to present a defense.
 It’s true that if you take a test and fail, it makes it more likely police will charge you with the crime.
 Further, this can prejudice prosecutors against you as well—they may be more willing to believe your guilt even when evidence is shaky or contradictory.

 These include changes in: